mbarcia/CSV-Payments-PoC/docs/guide/orchestrator-services.md

 4. Handling the final output of the pipeline

 When you use the template generator to create a pipeline application, it automatically generates a complete orchestrator service with:
-- A CLI application class that extends `PipelineApplication`
+- A CLI application class that implements `QuarkusApplication`
 - Proper configuration in `application.properties`
 - Docker configuration for containerized deployment
 - Integration with the framework's pipeline execution engine